milevy1/quantified-self-be/README.md

 This site will be served from GitHub Pages in production.

-In order to see your application running on production:

-1. From the command line, run `npm run build`.
+From the command line, run `npm run build`.

-2. Commit and push your application to GitHub.

-3. Visit your repository on Github

-4. Go to Settings

-5. Under the Github Pages section of Options, select 'master' as your source and click `Save`

-Be sure to `npm run build` and commit before each push to master.
-A few seconds after you push up, you should be able to see your application at <https://your-github-username.github.io/quantified-self-fe>.

 ## Built With